German mega-state votes in test for Merkel's conservatives | DW | 13.09.2020

 Also being elected across NRW on Sunday were county legislatures.

-NRW, with a total population of 18 million, children and foreign residents included, has 373 cities, towns and communities, with 23 larger municipalities, the largest being Cologne, and 31 counties.
+NRW, with a total population of 18 million, children and foreign residents included, has 373 cities, towns, and communities, with 23 larger municipalities, the largest being Cologne, and 31 counties.
+It is Germany's most populous state.

 ipj/rc (dpa, AFP)